woman's divorce

 • If it appears there will be continuing amendments to the parenting plan due ongoing conflicts between the parents which would adversely affect the child.

-The court takes into account the income and financial resources of each parent; the child's age, financial resources, medical needs, and cost of daycare; the needs of any other person a parent is obligated to support, and the standard of living established during the marriage when determining the level of child support to be paid.
-You can read through the uniform child support guidelines for Montana for more information on how support is determined.
+The court takes into account the income and financial resources of each parent; the child's age, financial resources, medical needs, and cost of daycare; the needs of any other person a parent is obligated to support, and the standard of living established during the marriage when determining the level of child support.

 The support obligation continues until a child becomes emancipated or graduates from high school, but not past the child's 19th birthday, unless the parents agree otherwise.
 Child support payments are to be made by wage withholding unless the court makes a written exception.
-The amount of support to be paid may be modified in the future if the parents mutually agree or there is a substantial change in circumstances.
-The state of Montana also requires that all child support orders include provisions for medical support for a dependent child of the marriage. » Return to top
+The amount of support to be paid may be modified in the future if the parents mutually agree or there is a significant change in circumstances.
+Montana also requires that all orders for child support also include conditions for medical support for a dependent child of the marriage.

 Families First - Divorced and Shared Parenting Classes